tide-framework/tide-doc/documentation.pier.md

 SD:Would be good to have one release of tide to avoid development\.

+&nbsp;<p class="todo">use the pharo cli with the <del>config option to load tide\.

 Once you get the Pharo window open, you have to install the Tide backend part\.
 This means bringing the Pharo code you cloned from GitHub?? into the Pharo image\.

-&nbsp;

--  Click on the background of the Pharo window
+\- Click on the background of the Pharo window
--  In the World menu that appears, click on `Workspace`
+\- In the World menu that appears, click on `Workspace`
--  In that window, evaluate: \(you type the thing, select the text and then right click and select "Do It" from the menu\)\.
+\- In that window, evaluate: \(you type the thing, select the text and then right click and select "Do It" from the menu\)\.
 &nbsp;